oneal2000/SurGE/README.md

+📢 News: this work has been accepted at the SIGIR 2026!

 # SurGE

 Welcome to the official GitHub repository for SurGE.
 SurGE is a benchmark and dataset for end-to-end scientific survey generation in the computer science domain.